 - 4 cups low sodium chicken stock

-- - In a medium size pan over high heat, add oil, garlic and ginger and cook for 1 minute.
+- In a medium size pan over high heat, add oil and garlic and cook for 1 minute.

-- - When water is boiling, add ramen noodles and cook and follow instructions according to package (usually about 3 minutes).
+- When water is boiling, add ramen noodles and cook and follow instructions on the package (usually about 3 minutes).
 Drain and set aside.

-- - Divide ramen noodles evenly and add chicken stock (2 cups each bowl).
+- Add ramen noodles and chicken stock to the bowls.

-- - Stir well, top with scallions, cabbage and carrots, and pickled eggs.
-Serve immediately
+- Stir well and top with scallions, cabbage, carrots and pickled eggs.
+Serve hot.